ravirahman/the-electrons/assets/posts/lab6.md

 <center>**Figure 6.4**: *How we draw the distances \\(d\\) to move each particle from the odometry data.
 The odometry data provides us with a pose \\((x, y, \theta)\\) (computed from dead reckoning) and a covariance matrix \\(\Sigma\\).
 From the pose, we compute \\(\Delta x, \Delta y\\), the differences in the \\(x\\) and \\(y\\) coordinates from the previous reported pose.
 These allow us to determine the direction and distance of movement, and we estimate the noise using \\(\Sigma\\).
 We then draw the distances to move each particle based on these computations.*</center>

 We sample the angle to rotate each particle from a normal distribution centered on the angle change reported by the odometry.
 The covariance matrix reported by odometry provides standard deviation measurements.
 We scale these values by \\(1.5\\) (determined by testing against the autograder), clamped at an upper bound of \\(0.5 rad\\).
-We chose this clamping value becaues it is very improbable for the sampled noise to be \\(\pi\\), which can cause the inferred pose to spontaneously reverse direction in the middle of a long hallway.
+We chose this clamping value because it is very improbable for the sampled noise to be \\(\pi\\), which can cause the inferred pose to spontaneously reverse direction in the middle of a long hallway.

 Figure 6.5 provides an example of the complete pose updating process.